 Customers Are Priority One

 Those new to sales should focus on not only packing in as much activity into each working day as possible but also to learn from their activities.
-Doing 100 cold calls in a day is impressive but possibly useless if your cold calling method produces no results.
-If you learn from your cold calling mistakes while improving on your cold calling successes, your activities will produce better and better results.
+Doing 100 cold calls in a day is impressive but possibly useless if your cold-calling method produces no results.
+If you learn from your cold-calling mistakes while improving on your cold-calling successes, your activities will produce better and better results.

 Make Time for Training

 Sports and sales are very similar.
-Both athletes and professionals seek the thrill of victory, suffer through losses and need to train every day.
+Both athletes and professionals seek the thrill of victory, suffer through losses, and need to train every day.
 What would happen if a professional athlete decided to skip training for a few days?
 If the training days skipped fell during the off-season, missing a few days would probably do more good than bad.
-But here's the thing: In sales, there is no offseason.
-Sales professionals don't just sell on Sundays during Fall and Winter.
+But here's the thing: in sales, there is no offseason.
+Sales professionals don't just sell on Sundays during fall and winter.
 They need to have their sales hats on every working day.

 An opportunity can come out of nowhere, anyplace and anytime.
 If you had been slack on your training for a few days or weeks, the opportunity that you weren't expecting wouldn't be an opportunity for long.
-If, however, you devoted at least 15 minutes every day to improving your sales skills, you'll always be ready to turn an opportunity into a sale.
+If, however, you devoted at least 15 minutes every day to improve your sales skills, you'll always be ready to turn an opportunity into a sale.

 Spend Time With Veterans

 One of the most effective and quickest ways for a rookie sales professional to learn the finer art of sales is by modeling.
 Before you start practicing your "runway" walk, understand that "modeling" means to learn from someone successful.
-The formula is fairly simple: If you do what someone successful does, you'll be successful as well.
+The formula is fairly simple: if you do what someone successful does, you'll be successful as well.

 Many would argue that if success were as easy as doing what successful people do then everyone would be successful.
 The truth is, however, that successful people do what unsuccessful people don't want to do.
-Their commitment to doing what is difficult, boring, challenging, hard and "un-fun" is what makes the successful, successful.
+Their commitment to doing what is difficult, boring, challenging, hard and "un-fun" is what makes the successful salesperson, successful.

-Having a mentor from whom you can learn from and who is willing to point out your strengths and weaknesses is probably one of the greatest secrets to success that any professional should learn about.
+Having a mentor from whom you can learn and who is willing to point out your strengths and weaknesses is probably one of the greatest secrets to success that any professional should learn about.